Zamyk/ZamykAudio/readme.md

 For detailed documentation, please refer to the doc.md file.

 # Examples
-There are few examples present in the examples/ directory.
+There are few examples present in the examples/ directory and in CmdPlayer directory.